 - Meets Brands Objective - We're looking for campaigns that set out to achieve a specific brand objective and detail how the concept will deliver successful results.

-- Prominence of the issue - We're looking for the issue of the incorrect portrayal of women in advertising to be prominent within the creative concept - this does not mean the issue has to be the focus, but it should be prominent.
+- Prominence of the issue - We're looking for the issue of the incorrect portrayal of the LGBT+in advertising to be prominent within the creative concept - this does not mean the issue has to be the focus, but it should be prominent.